Hosting a Halloween/Light Party

 It’s that time of year again.
 Halloween is just around the corner, and you may be wondering what to do about it as a Christian household.
 This year we’re suggesting a great response would be to act as a thermostat, not a thermometer.
 Set the tone of how you want Halloween to be viewed on your street rather than simply react to what others are doing.

-According to statista.com UK retail expenditure on Halloween products grew by almost £100m1 in 2017 and grew by almost a further £20m on top of that in 2018.
+According to statista.com1 UK retail expenditure on Halloween products has doubled since 2013 and in 2019 reached over £470m.
 Halloween is now seriously big business in the UK.
-This is evidenced by the fact that almost every shop window form during October is adorned with spider webs, grave stones and skeletons.
+This is evidenced by the fact that almost every shop window during October is adorned with spider webs, grave stones and skeletons.
 But being big business is no reason to get involved.
 However, we have a decision to make; how will my family respond to this increasingly popular festival which is dominated by ghosts, gory figures and things I don’t want my children exposed to?

 A good way to think about any big choice a Christian must make is to think of there being only three responses: accept, reject and redeem.